 Who needs to edit?

-The owner of the hosted feature layer and the organization administrator always have the option to edit the layer in Map Viewer, even if editing isn't enabled on the layer.
+The owner of the hosted feature layer and the organization administrator can always edit in Map Viewer and have the option to edit the layer in Map Viewer Classic, even if editing isn't enabled on the layer.
 This is useful if the layer is intended for viewing purposes but requires occasional edits.
 It is also useful if you're part of a small organization in which the publisher and editor are the same person.
 Basically, if you don't need to make the layer available for editing by everyone, don't.

 If you do need other members of your organization to edit the hosted feature layer, enable editing on the layer and share it with the appropriate set of people.
 Be aware that when you share the layer with a group or the organization, only those members who are assigned a role that includes editing privileges can edit the feature layer.
 When you share the feature layer with the public, anyone—even people not signed in to your organization—can edit the layer.
 To ensure you don't accidentally share an editable layer with the public, you must enable public data collection on the hosted feature layer or hosted feature layer view.